Using underwater virtual reality to raise awareness of the beauty, fragility, and importance of the world’s oceans.

 Fifty percent of the oxygen we breathe comes from phytoplankton in the ocean.
 As the oceans warm, phytoplankton populations are significantly affected and the ocean life that depends on the phytoplankton decline.
 As carbon dioxide increases in the atmosphere, the ocean absorbs the gas and becomes acidified, which destroys many corals and other organisms.
 The oceans are in serious trouble.

 Oceans 360, through its highly immersive virtual reality content, filmed in oceans around the globe, helps viewers understand the importance of ocean conservation in three areas:

 - Eliminating plastics and other waste from the oceans

 - Overfishing and marine life sustainability

 - The effects of global warming on coral reefs and all ocean life

 It is imperative that we help people understand the issues involved in a way that is strongly engaging.
 Showing the beauty and the fragility of the oceans, by using awe-inspiring technology, creates a deeper appreciation of the issues involved and a desire to conserve the world’s oceans.

-A diver using the Oceans 360 UW K1 stereo 180 (3-D) underwater camera.
+A diver using the Oceans 360 UW K1 stereo 180 (3D) underwater camera.
 Photo credit: Jeff Hester.

 The videos will be provided to educational institutions to be seen by as many people as possible.
 The camera will be loaned to scientists and photographers to help us gather content from the oceans of the world.
-In addition to the VR goggles the 360º videos can be viewed online, on mobile devices, or on a computer screen.
+In addition to the VR headsets the videos can be viewed online, on mobile devices, or on a computer screen.